MohammedAlasmawi/Job-Application/README.md

-# Job Application Web Platform
+# Job Application Web Platform (Final University Project)

 ## Overview
 This project is a **Job Application Web Platform** designed to connect **job seekers** with **companies**, streamlining the hiring process while providing **data visualization** for administrators.
 It includes features such as **job applications, interview scheduling, event registration, and user management**.